 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Mountain Land Collections, Inc. was founded and incorporated in 1991.
+They’re legit.
+According to the Better Business Bureau (BBB), Mountain Land Collections, Inc. is a legitimate collection agency, founded and incorporated in 1991.
 The BBB established its profile page in 2007.
-MLC is listed as a collection agency.
 Buzzfile estimates MLC’s annual revenue at $2.8 million and the size of its staff at 33 people.

 According to its website, MLC “is a fully licensed and bonded collection agency specializing in debt recovery… with a strong commitment to excellent service for…clients.”
 MLC’s goal is “to make your collections a simple and stress-free process, [and] to provide the technology and expertise necessary to obtain the highest possible returns for your organization.”

-MLC’s full-service collection division offers the following services: an early out program; a regular collection process; litigation services; credit bureau reporting; custom insurance billing; and a full-service client relations department.
+Mountain Land Collections full-service collection division offers the following services for healthcare providers: an early out program; a regular collection process; litigation services; credit bureau reporting; custom insurance billing; and a full-service client relations department.

 MLC’s early-out program works with their subsidiary, Account Billing & Management (ABM).
 ABM acts as a first-party billing service for medical providers, sending billing notifications to insured parties to provide a customized strategy for your Early-Out patient accounts.”
 Their third-party collection division utilizes letters, phone calls, skip tracing, and credit bureau reporting to collect delinquent accounts.
 MLC partners with the Law Offices of Quinn M. Kofford to litigate accounts “needing a more escalated collection process.”
 Their insurance billing and client relations departments provide additional customized support for healthcare administration.